 - Sentiment (mean) shows the average sentiment towards a certain topic.

 - Disagreement (standard deviation of sentiment) reflects how contested a topic is.
 The term ‘oil spill’, for example, has a low standard deviation since everyone agrees on its negative connotation.

 - Donut Chart.
-This diagram is only available for frequency and sentiment data.
-It is synchronized with the topic management section and the line chart.
-Adaptive tooltips provide keywords per topic for frequency data, or the most important positive and negative associations with the chosen set of topics for sentiment data.
+This radial diagram shows the data of the line chart in aggregated form.
+Alternatively, a bar chart is available via the settings symbol in the upper right corner.
+It is synchronized with the line chart to highlight the connection.
+Adaptive tooltips offer keywords per topic for frequency data, or the most important positive and negative associations with the chosen set of topics for sentiment data.

 - Additional Features.
 The context menu of the trend chart offers an optional moving average calculation.
 If disabled, the charts present the raw data to reveal specific events.
 If enabled, the focus of the analysis shifts to trend detection.
 Available intervals are 7, 30 and 60 days for daily granularity, and 24, 48 and 72 hours for hourly granularity.
 Depending on the dashboard configuration, the contextual menu may offer additional features such as the WYSDOM success metric or the Brand Reputation Radar.
 Users can enlarge the trend graph via the icon in the upper right corner.